 Deciding which content you want to present at your hackathon is at least half the battle.
 And Major League Hacking (MLH) makes this process so easy!

 While MLH helps facilitate student hackathons with partners across North America, they also have an extensive library of turnkey, ready-to-go workshops covering a wide variety of development topics.
-There’s even a workshop on how to get started with Git using GitKraken!

 Sign up to host a GitKraken workshop with Major League Hacking today!